AI-TranspWood/Molecular-liquid-shear-viscosity/README.md

 ## Usage

-The package provides the following AiiDA entry point that can be used to load the workchain:
+The package provides the following AiiDA entry point that can be used to load the workchains

+### Main workchain

+Workchains performing the full calculations advertised by the package.

-- `aitw.gromacs.viscosity`: Compute the viscosity of a molecule starting from the SMILES string.
+- `aitw.gromacs.viscosity`: Compute the viscosity of a molecule starting from the SMILES string (uses al the previou).

+### Sub-workchains

+Workchains performing smaller parts of the full calculation that can also be used independently.

+- `aitw.veloxchem.resp_charges`: Generate GROMACS input files with RESP charges computed using Veloxchem starting from a SMILES string.
+- `aitw.gromacs.equilibration`: Equilibrate a box of molecules using GROMACS starting.
+- `aitw.gromacs.nemd`: Perform Non-Equilibrium Molecular Dynamics (NEMD) simulations using GROMACS.

 ### CLI